suit-wg/architecture/draft-ietf-suit-architecture.md

 greatly benefit from a protocol for managing the lifecycle of trusted applications (TAs) running inside a TEE.
-TEEs may obtain TAs from different authors and those TAs may require personalization data, such as payment information, to be securely be conveyed to the TEE.
+TEEs may obtain TAs from different authors and those TAs may require personalization data, such as payment information, to be securely conveyed to the TEE.

 To support this wider range of use cases the manifest format should therefore be extensible to convey other forms of payloads as well.